 Thanks to the internet and technological developments, there’s never been a better time to start a business.
 This article will offer nine tips for doing so:

 Registering your company is the first step in forming a business.
-The process of company formation in the UK is very straightforward, you just need to contact an agency to do it for you.
+The process of starting a company in the UK is very straightforward, you just need to contact an agency to do it for you.
 You have to pay for this service, but it is very affordable.
 One thing that you need to bear in mind before you register your company is the type of legal structure that your business is going to be.
 There are four legal structures, which are sole trader, partnership, limited liability partnership, and limited company.
 Only limited liability partnerships and limited companies need to be incorporated.
 The other two legal structures are registered with HMRC and are not “companies.”

 Another thing that you need to do when you first start your business is to hire a business advisor and develop a plan for moving forward.
 This is especially important if you haven’t got any previous business experience, or don’t have a clear vision for your company.
 A business advisor will be able to make suggestions for your business’s future, helping you to develop a clearer vision.
 You don’t have to implement all of the suggestions that your business advisor makes, but you should definitely consider them.
 Business advisors can also double as accountants, which we will come to later.

 Funding a new business can be difficult if you don’t have any sizable savings and can’t get a loan out from a bank.
 The best way to secure funding is to find business investors.
 There are lots of platforms on the internet that you can use to find investors.
 For a small stake in your company, they will fund you.

 Additionally, you can crowdsource your business’s funding.
 Crowdsourcing is great if you have lots of friends and family who want to support you.
 Funding is definitely one of the hardest bits about running a business, but with determination and effort, you will be able to find it.